Filming in Hungary

 Budapest’s Train Stations as Shooting Locations

-Budapest’s two main iconic train stations are the Keleti and the Nyugati Stations, which are also welcome to productions that choose Hungary as their location.
+Budapest’s two most iconic train stations, Keleti and Nyugati, are both welcoming to productions that choose Hungary as their filming destination.

 Budapest’s two iconic train stations are the Keleti and the Nyugati Train Station